Ethnographic Museum of Kraków: The museum operates on the basis of the Act on Museums

-At 46 Krakowska St. in the Esterka House, there is a branch of the Museum.
+At 46 Krakowska St. in the Esterka House, there is a branch of the museum.

-Supervision over the Museum is generally carried out by the Minister of Culture and National Heritage, and directly by the Board of the Małopolska Voivodship.
-The Museum Council operates at the Museum, whose members are appointed by the Self-government of the Lesser Poland Voivodeship [3].
-Internally, the Museum's work rules are defined in the Organizational Regulations [4].
+Supervision over the museum is generally carried out by the Minister of Culture and National Heritage, and directly by the Board of the Małopolska Voivodship.
+The Museum Council operates at the museum, whose members are appointed by the Self-government of the Lesser Poland Voivodeship [3].
+Internally, the museum's work rules are defined in the Organizational Regulations [4].

 Past exhibits

 The 2013 Souvenir, Talisman, Toy exhibit, curated by Erica Lehrer, explored the development of Jewish figurines in general and the "Lucky Jew" in particular.

+2025 public toilet controversy

+In October 2025, Łukasz Łuczaj criticized Ethnographic Museum of Kraków for not providing access to the public toilet in the museum to him and two of his friends.
+In response, the museum accused Łuczaj of inspiring hate speech against the museum's worker.